Executive Leadership Team

 Hayden Wano (Chief Executive Officer)

-Hayden aims to establish TOL as a service provider of excellence, judged on its results in the health and social services sectors.
+Hayden values the role of Tui Ora as a service provider of excellence, judged on its results in the health and social services sectors.

 “We want to be innovative in delivering services to our Taranaki people within a challenging environment.